JamesJonesConsulting/podman-dind-like/README.md

 ## Notes

-This job runs on a self-hosted gitlab agent with the following in the config.toml so this is also compatible with other self-hosted agents for other CI/CD self-hosted agents
+This job runs on a self-hosted gitlab agent with the following in the `/etc/gitlab-runner/config.toml` file so this is also compatible with other self-hosted agents for other CI/CD self-hosted agents.

 ```
   [runners.docker]